-The procedure MUST be as follows.
+The procedure for CMs with enhanced capabilities will be as follows.

 - a) The enhanced CM acquires a standard downstream CMTS signal. - b) The CM receives and interprets upstream channel descriptor (UCD) messages forwarded from the CMTS until it finds one for a channel with the enhanced characteristics which it wishes to use.
 It joins the upstream transmission stream of this channel which has been assigned to enhanced CMs in accordance with the information in the downstream CMTS signal.